bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 Protocol    {#protocol}
 ========

-The Peering API follows the Representational State Transfer ({{rest}}) architecture where sessions, locations, and maintenance events are the resources the API represents and is modeled after the OpenAPI standard {{openapi}}.
+The Peering API follows the Representational State Transfer ({{?BCP56}}) architecture where sessions, locations, and maintenance events are the resources the API represents and is modeled after the OpenAPI standard {{openapi}}.
 Using the token bearer model ({{!RFC6750}}), a client application can request to add or remove peering sessions, list potential interconnection locations, and query for upcoming maintenance events on behalf of the AS resource owner.

 Example Peering Request Negotiation